opencog/sensory/opencog/atoms/irc/README.md

 				(Sex "output")
 				uuhhh
 ```
-The output conector needs to describe the format of the command that
+The output connector needs to describe the format of the command that
 this particular sensory stream can actually understand.
 That is, the
 data that the agent must send (using `(cog-execute!
 (WriteLink ...))`)